andrei-m-code/net-core-push-notifications/README.md

 ## Firebase iOS notifications
 If you want to use Firebase to send iOS notifications, please checkout this article: https://firebase.google.com/docs/cloud-messaging/ios/certs.
 The library serializes notification object to JSON using Newtonsoft.Json library and sends it to Google cloud.
 Here is more details on the expected payloads for FCM https://firebase.google.com/docs/cloud-messaging/concept-options#notifications.
-Please note, we are setting the "to" property to use device token, so you don't have to do it yourself.

 ## Firebase Notification Payload Example